 In order to sell on Poshmark, you will need to download the app on iPhone, iPad, or Android devices.

 Recent college grad – or just moving up a level in school?
 Sell your old and gently used textbooks on Bookscouter.
 On the homepage, search for a textbook or class-required reading, compare pricing, and sell it for the most money – it’s that simple.
 When you search by entering your ISBN onto the website’s homepage, you’ll see many different offers from various vendors, so you can really find the best price for your textbook.
 Before you pick a vendor, make sure to read reviews by other users.

 Like some of the other sites, once you choose a vendor, you’ll be emailed a free shipping label – place it on the box you’ve packed your books in, and send them off from your local shipping center.
 After the books have been received and inspected for any damage, the vendor will remit payment.

 Want to clear the clutter, but prefer to keep it local?
 Do you feel like Craigslist can be a bit shady sometimes?
 Try Bookoo, the new way to sell to your neighbors!

 It is similar to Craigslist or Letgo, in that you meet up with a seller, exchange money, and off you go.
 The bonus is that it’s all local, which makes for easy pick-up – especially for big items, like furniture.
 And, it’s with your neighbors!
 So, you likely know the folks that are selling the stuff, or have a general idea of what you’re getting and who you’re dealing with.

 To see if Bookoo is right for you, visit their website.

 Gone are the days of yard sales (well, almost) – of all the selling is online!
-Get virtual, and let us know in the comments which app you’ve used to sell your stuff online and what works best for you.
+Get virtual, and let us know in the comments which app or website you’ve used to sell your stuff online and what works best for you.
 Happy selling!